icebreakerone/ib1-technical-docs/docs/scheme_catalog_requirements.md

 .
 ```

-This example defines a standard Supply Voltage API that is provided by
+This example defines a standard Supply Voltage API that is provided by multiple providers in a Trust Framework.
+It specifies the API in detail with the `dcat:endpointDescription` referring to an OpenAPI specification hosted by the Registry.
+It uses a standard `ib1:heartbeatDescription` to check for liveness, using a standard heartbeat request defined in an OpenAPI specification hosted by the Registr
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkwNDMzMzQyNiwxMjY4ODM2NzA4XX0=
+eyJoaXN0b3J5IjpbLTM0MDQ4ODEwOSwxMjY4ODM2NzA4XX0=
 -->